 How to get people to read your entire blogpost

-With blogposts, an object at rest remains at rest.
-Do you know what gets it going?
+A reader at rest remains at rest.
+But you know what gets them moving?
+Intrigue.

 You have to share enough at the outset to get people interested without giving it all away.
-Some call this the “empty suitcase” method, where you essentially describe the suitcase without telling the reader what’s in it.
+Some call this the empty suitcase method, where you describe the benefits of whatever’s in your suitcase without telling the reader what’s in it.

 This goes for both your title and your lead.
 Raise questions, keep the reader guessing, and only hint at what they’ll learn.
 (Such as how to get people to read your entire blogpost.)